ouomarabdessamade/Multiclass-Classification-Algorithms/README.md

 - **Hadamard**: An enchanting use of Hadamard matrices to crack the code in multiclass classification.

 ## Explore Further
-Feel free to delve into the intricacies of each algorithm by exploring the detailed implementations and insights provided in the accompanying Jupyter notebooks.
+Feel free to dive into the codebase and explore the intricacies of each algorithm.
+Detailed implementations and insights are provided in the Python scripts.
 Your curiosity is the compass guiding this journey into the realm of multiclass classification.

 🌟 We invite you to unravel the complexities, ask questions, and share your insights.
 Together, let's navigate the diverse landscape of multiclass classification algorithms!